samueljenkin/CareerHive/README.md

 - To ensure a personalised experience, the project incorporates a feature that allows logged-in users to track their interactions and activities.
 This valuable information is securely accessible only through the user's unique login details, ensuring privacy and confidentiality.

 ## :scream: Bugs to fix :poop:
+- Add required to input fields for new & edit
 - Improve CSS (inc. classes & ids)
 - Make HTML more Semantic
 - Refactor Python